 There are no scan interval settings.

 NOTE: Important!
 Media Server can only process media files located at the USB drive directly attached to the router.
-For more information on connecting a USB drive to the Keenetic, please refer to the following article: Connecting a USB drive.
+Please refer to the following article for more information on connecting a USB drive to the Keenetic: Connecting a USB drive.
 For the client device on which you will watch media content to detect the server, the device must be in the Keenetic router's home network.

 At this point, the setup of the Media Server in the Keenetic device is complete.